desdichadoo/rsschool-cv/cv.md

 }
 ```
   <h2 id = "experience">Experience</h2>
-I have a little experience in Bitcamp, I've finished first stage.
+I have experience in Bitcamp, I've finished first stage.
 Also, I finished a course in FreeUni on basics of programming.
   <h2 id = "education">Education</h2>
 I'm studying in FreeUni on ESM, but also am interested in coding.
   <h2 id = "english">English</h2>